 On the other hand, the integration features of Sitecore are really comprehensive.
 With Sitecore, you can integrate many popular third-party platforms straight away.
 Sitecore enables marketers to personalise digital messaging to audiences based on information taken from third-party systems.
 Integration is the key to part of Sitecore’s offering.
 And using it unlocks its true potential to offer your users a unique and tailor-made experience.

-Sitecore is well equipped for marketers and business owners alike.
+Sitecore is well equipped for both marketers and business owners.
 Its marketing tools are far superior to WordPress’ which relies heavily on third-party plug-ins the majority of the time.
-Sitecore offers the option to use personalisation on your site, which in turn can help improve user experience as well as overall conversion rates.
+Sitecore offers the option for personalisation on your site, which in turn can improve user experience as well as overall conversion rates.

-This sets Sitecore way ahead of WordPress and highlights that WordPress was developed for blogging predominately, with functionality being minimum most of the time.
+This sets Sitecore way ahead of WordPress and highlights that WordPress was developed for blogging, with functionality being minimum.
 The newest version of Sitecore 9 sees the software adding some brilliant new functionalities that will help users create seamless customer journeys.
 This will ensure that your users stay on site for a longer period of time, and if often the deciding factor or whether users buy a product or service or not.

 So, what do Sitecore and WordPress have to offer?
 As we mentioned above, WordPress at its core is really a content hosting platform that can add plugins to extend its capabilities and functions.
 This is the same for testing.
 While WordPress doesn’t allow users to natively test the performance of the content, there are plugins available which will allow for testing.